by Harvey Bluedorn. Copyright 1999. All rights reserved.

 At age ten, children are still in the grammar level, so any "logic" they do is really "pre-logic."
-Building Thinking Skills (Critical Thinking Books and Software) is an excellent workbook to develop these pre-logic skills and prepare them for a more formal course in logic at age thirteen.
+Building Thinking Skills Level 2 is an excellent workbook to develop these pre-logic skills and prepare them for a more formal course in logic at age thirteen.

 We are not saying that you should keep your child away from numbers before age ten.
 Not at all.
 By age four, most children have discovered money, and you won't be able to hide numbers from them after that.
 Children encounter numbers all of the time.
 If you encourage learning, they'll be asking lots of questions, and you'll have plenty of opportunities for non-formal instruction in numbers and measurements.
 But we would not encourage formal workbook instruction before age ten unless the child shows a genuine interest and genuine competency to handle the work.